Sina-1

 In 2003, then-Defense Minister Admiral Ali Shamkhani announced that Iran would launch its first satellite on a locally produced launch vehicle within eighteen months.
 The plan was to develop a booster based on the Shahab-3 medium-range ballistic missile.

 When difficulties arose with indigenous booster development, the Iranian Institute of Applied Research turned to the Omsk-based Russian company Polyot.
 Polyot provided the launch services aboard the Kosmos-3M rocket and also built the satellite itself.
-The costs of the satellite was sited as US$15 million.
+The cost of the satellite was US$15 million.

 The satellite

 The Iranian Space Agency had for many years said they were on the verge of sending their first satellite into orbit, finally leading to the launch of Sina-1, a satellite for telecommunications and Earth-imaging research purposes.

-The miniaturized 170-kilogram reconnaissance satellite was put into a sun-synchronous near-polar orbit and will image the surface with a 50 m (pan) with 50 km swath and 250 m resolution of MSS with 500 km swath resolution.
+The miniaturized 170-kilogram reconnaissance satellite was put into a Sun-synchronous near-polar orbit and will image the surface with a 50 m (pan) with 50 km swath and 250 m resolution of MSS with 500 km swath resolution.